open-education-api/specification/docs/technical/consumers/README.md

 ---
 # Specific consumers

 Since version 5.0, OOAPI has a mechanism to support extending the specification for specific consumers.
 This mechanism allows (a group of) users implementing and using OOAPI implementations to agree on a set of extensions that is necessary to fulfill a specific usecase.
-Such a mechanism also negates the necessity of providing for each and every usecase in the general OOAPI specification.
+Such a mechanism also negates the necessity of providing for each and every use case in the general OOAPI specification.

 This consumer mechanism consists of the following: